 Book Club Questions for A Very Merry Murder

 In book three, an old friend of Lenny’s comes to Copper Bluff, and though Em won’t admit it, she’s jealous.
-How important is it to keep connections with old friends and acquaintances?
-Is it possible for them to hold us back?
-Is it better to make new friends?
+How important are connections with old friends and acquaintances?
+What makes a relationship valuable?
+When does it lose value?

 Baking is an activity many people do during the holidays, and like everyone around her, Em is getting into the spirit by making cookies.
 How important are holiday traditions, like baking cookies?
 Why do we repeat them each year?
 Are there times when we need to make room for new traditions?
 When?